Isurwars/Correlation/README.md

 automake --add-missing
 ```

-Some UNIX systems may require that configure scripts have the execute permision with the following commands:
+Some UNIX systems may require that configure scripts to be executable by the user, you can add the right to execute with the following commands:

 ```
 chmod +x configure